Disney Dream vs Disney Wish

 Food is a big part of any cruise, and the ship you choose can make a huge difference in your food experience.

-The Dream has 10 different dining options like Palo, Royal Palace, and Cabanas.
+The Dream has 10 different dining options like Royal Palace, Cabanas, and Animator's Palate.
 Of those options, 6 are complementary, or included with your cruise fare.
 The other 4 options have an additional fee.

 The Wish has the same number of dining venues.
-Some of its popular venues are Palo Steakhouse, 1923, and Arendelle: A Frozen Dining Adventure.
+Some of its popular venues are Marceline Market, Arendelle: A Frozen Dining Adventure, and 1923.
 5 of these restaurants are complementary and the other 5 have an additional fee.

 The Disney Dream has about the same number of dining options as the Disney Wish.